A resume (also known as a CV) is a professional document that presents information about your qualifications, skills and experience.

 - Focus on the most relevant skills and experience for the position.

 - Use language economically.

 To create your own resume, you can use the MyCV Online Resume Template.
 For a formatted document specific to your discipline, you can also use one of the templates below.

-- Resume Format – Arts
+- Resume Format – Arts and Business

 - Resume Format – STEM (Science Technology Engineering Maths)

 Instead of having a single resume that you use for all job applications, tailor your resume so it speaks to the job you're applying for.
 This will save time for employers, and provide them with the relevant information that they need.

 Create a 'master' resume which contains everything.
 You can update this document with any experience when you need to, and then use it as a starting point for a resume for any application.